-Here are five hot issues we expect Congress to consider soon.
+Here are four hot issues we expect Congress to consider soon.
 Please take a careful look and ask your senators and representative where they stand on these important national parks issues.

 - National Park Funding: Parks have faced significant budget cuts over the past few years – the operations budget for the Park Service has been cut by nearly $180 million in just four years.
 These cuts not only affect the visitor experience but also hinder wildlife protection and resource management work.
 While Congress complains that the national park system has an over $11 billion deferred maintenance backlog, they refuse to provide adequate funding to the National Park Service to address its operations and maintenance needs.
 Learn more about NPCA’s park funding work and take action to tell your members of Congress that parks deserve more funding!

 - Federal Transportation Reauthorization: Transportation facilities located on or operating in national parks—such as roads, bridges, tunnels, ferries, buses, and more!—are federal facilities and should be taken care of by the federal government.
 Many of these systems have been in a steady state of decline—40 percent of the nearly 10,000 miles of publicly accessible roads in parks are in poor to fair condition—over the past couple of decades due to chronic underfunding.
 Next year, Congress has the opportunity to reauthorize federal transportation funding and make an investment in national park infrastructure.
 Learn more about NPCA’s transportation work.